oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_db_home_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a DbHome resource in Oracle Cloud Infrastructure
 - For *state=present*, creates a new Database Home in the specified DB system based on the request parameters you provide.
-Applies only to bare metal and Exadata DB systems.
+Applies to bare metal DB systems, Exadata DB systems, and Exadata Cloud at Customer systems.

 ..
 Aliases